 - Data Dependency: A qualitative analysis requires less data.

 - Speed: Since a qualitative RBI analysis require less data, it is typically much faster.
-For a quantitative RBI analysis can be hard and time demanding to gather all the data.
+Gathering all the data for a quantitative RBI analysis can be hard and time-consuming.

 - Objectivity: Results of a qualitative RBI analysis are heavily dependent on the team and their expertise in performing the analysis and thus more subjective.
 A quantitative analysis is more objective.
 However, one should not be fooled that a quantitative method is fool proof, for good results experienced RBI and inspection personnel are still needed.